Skip to main content

 Do not emit signals from a client.
 Subscribe to signals through the Publisher; incoming signal messages are delivered on the matching broadcast channel.

 The generated examples crate ships ready-to-run mqtt_server and mqtt_client binaries.
-The client creates a rumqttc AsyncClient, hands it to the adapter, and pumps the MQTT event loop so the adapter receives state, property changes and signals:
+The client creates a rumqttc v5 AsyncClient, hands it to the adapter, and pumps the MQTT event loop so the adapter receives RPC replies, property changes and signals.
+The incoming MQTT 5 CorrelationData is forwarded to the adapter so it can match RPC replies:

 use std::sync::Arc;